 Jaya Kumar Data Scientist, Deep Learning and NLP Specialist

-From the perspective of SEO, NLP is important because creating high-quality, informational content will help make it most relevant to a searcher’s intent and not the keywords they are using.
+From the perspective of SEO, NLP is important to marketing because creating high-quality, informational content will help make it most relevant to a searcher's intent and not the keywords they are using.

 While often overlooked, SSL certificate (HTTPS) labeling is an important SEO trend that businesses must consider.
 HTTPS is a crucial ranking factor for Google as it secures improved trust with your target audience.
 Ongoing innovations in search engine optimization have only reinforced this requirement.

-Websites that hold an SSL certificate are labeled as “HTTPS” by Google.
+Websites that hold an SSL certificate are labeled as "HTTPS" by Google.
 This indicates that the site offers high-level security and integrity.
-The security of user data is a vital factor that can help boost your search engine rankings and drive increased traffic.
+The security of user data is a vital factor!
+It can help boost your search engine rankings and drive increased traffic.

-A site that does not hold SSL certification or is a non-HTTPS site will be labeled as “Not Secure” by Google.
+A site that does not hold SSL certification or is a non-HTTPS site will be labeled as "Not Secure" by Google and other search engines.
 This can significantly affect search engine rankings.
 Additionally, end-users will be reluctant to visit any site that is not safe.

-The implications are clear.
+The implications for innovation in this space are clear.
 To boost search engine rankings and offer a secure browsing experience, websites must obtain a basic SSL certificate.
-It’s now an integral element of any SEO strategy.
+It's now an integral element of any SEO strategy.

-If you are looking for true innovations within the SEO industry, the Generative Pre-Trained Transformer Number 3 (GPT-3) is worth your attention.
-One of the most prominent examples of its application is a 2020 story published by The Guardian on its website — written entirely by a robot.
+If you are looking for true innovations within the SEO industry and digital marketing, the Generative Pre-Trained Transformer Number 3 (GPT-3) is worth your attention.
+One of the most prominent examples of its application is a 2020 story published by The Guardian on its website - written entirely by a robot.

 Using a broad pool of datasets, GPT-3 technology is trained to mimic the way humans write.
 Some of the datasets it uses come from Wikipedia, Common Crawl Dataset, historical books, etc. When you input a writing prompt into GPT-3, it will read the relevant information on the internet and predict what will follow next.